Feedback Loop

 No influence

-When qualifying a data point as known error, the model will ignore it in the training process.
+When qualifying a data point as Reviewed, the model will act as normal and not change it's behaviour based on the qualification.

 Usage